 We now turn to studying the asymmetric effects of government spending shocks.
 We first describe how to introduce asymmetry in FAIR models, and then present the estimation results using (i) a recursive identification scheme à la Auerbach and Gorodnichenko (2012), and (ii) a narrative identification scheme à la Ramey (2011).

-We leave a detailed description of the estimation of such models (which is a simple extension of the linear case described above) for the appendix, and in the online appendix we show that the structural shocks can be identified in (i) or (ii) even when the shocks have asymmetric effects.
+14We make this point more formally in the appendix.